MAIN STREET REDEVELOPMENT PLAN

 Asbury Park, NJ

 Urban Partners was retained by the City of Asbury Park to undertake a redevelopment plan for the Main Street corridor through the city.
 An historic ocean-side community, Asbury Park struggled economically for the last several decades due to disinvestment, which directly impacted the City’s primary north-south corridor and commercial spine – Main Street.
-NJ Transit’s Asbury Park Station is located on Main
+NJ Transit’s Asbury Park Station is located on Main Street as well.

 In addition to conducting a full real estate market analysis for the study area, Urban Partners provided recommendations for revitalizing the Main Street corridor in the Redevelopment Plan and its accompanying Revitalization Strategy, involving both long- and short-term projects.
 Short-term projects included aesthetic, parking, and code enforcement